 FAQs

 Below are a series of Frequently Asked Questions about elections and voting.
-These questions have been updated for the July 2024 General Election and have been reviewed by the Electoral Commission.
+These questions have been updated for the May 2025 Elections and have been reviewed by the Electoral Commission.

 Voter Registration